 Bose Sport Open Earbuds price and availability

-The Bose Sport Open Earbuds cost $200.
-This puts them among the pricier end of the sport headphones scale, though they’re at least cheaper than the AirPods Pro.
+The Bose Sport Open Earbuds costs $199.
+This puts it among the pricier end of the sport headphones scale, though it's at least cheaper than the AirPods Pro, and costs the same as the feature-packed Samsung Galaxy Buds Pro, give or take a dollar.

 Bose Sport Open Earbuds specs

-As the Bose Sport Open Earbuds are a pair of true wireless earbuds, they connect via Bluetooth 5.1, and can connect to Android and iOS devices alike.
+As the Bose Sport Open Earbuds is a pair of true wireless earbuds, it connects via Bluetooth 5.1, and can pair with Android and iOS devices alike.
 Each bud weighs just 0.5 ounces, and battery life is rated at 8 hours per charge.
+We got about 7.5 hours per charge in our own testing.

 Of particular interest to fitness fans will be the IPX4 water resistance rating.
-This means that while the Sport Open Earbuds can’t be fully submerged in water, they’re sweat-proof and should survive splashes of rain.
+This means that while the Sport Open Earbuds can’t be fully submerged in water, the two buds are sweat-proof and will survive splashes of rain.

 Bose Sport Open Earbuds features

-The idea is to allow ambient sound into your idea without the need to engage a transparency mode, though while the open design naturally precludes any kind of active noise cancellation, the Sport Open Earbuds do also include external microphones that can supposedly improve clarity when you’re speaking to someone.
-That’s a very similar system to the transparency or ambient modes offered by ANC headphones.
+The idea is to allow ambient sound into your idea without the need to engage a transparency mode, though while the open design naturally precludes any kind of active noise cancellation, the Sport Open Earbuds does also include external microphones that improves clarity when you’re speaking to someone.
+That’s a very similar system to the transparency or ambient modes offered by ANC headphones, and while it's susceptible to wind noise, call quality is good indoors.

-One thing you can’t do with the Sport Open Earbuds is charge them on the go, as although a carrying case is included in the box, it’s not an AirPods-style charging case.
-Instead you get a wired charging base, on top of the which the Sport Open Earbuds fill up until ready to go again.
-An 8-hour battery life is longer than most true wireless earbuds last, so this might be to compensate for the lack of a charging case.
+One thing you can’t do with the Sport Open Earbuds is charge it on the go, as although a carrying case is included in the box, it’s not an AirPods-style charging case.
+Instead you get a wired charging base, on top of the which the Sport Open Earbuds fills up until ready to go again.